 \subsection{5G positioning from Rel-15 to Rel-19}

 Between 2017 and 2018, Rel-15 established the \ac{5G} technology foundation~\cite{tr121915}, which includes a range of features and capabilities designed to improve the performance and functionality of cellular networks.
-Rel-15, also known as \textit{5G Phase 1}, supports the use of both sub-6~GHz and millimeter-wave bands for \ac{5G} communications and defines the following main use cases: \begin{itemize} \item \textit{\ac{eMBB}}: designed to support data rates of up to several gigabits per second and to enable the use of high-bandwidth applications; \item \textit{\ac{mMTC}}: designed to support a large number of connected devices and to enable low-power, low-cost communication for these devices; \item \textit{\ac{URLLC}}: designed to support latency of less than 1 ms and reliability of up to 99.999\%. \end{itemize} Rel-15 mainly focuses on the first use case, also thanks to the introduction of network slicing, which allows different parts of a \ac{5G} network to be configured and optimized for specific use cases or applications, allowing for higher flexibility and supporting a wider range of services.
+Rel-15, also known as \textit{5G Phase 1}, supports the use of both sub-6~GHz and millimeter-wave bands for \ac{5G} communications and defines the following main use cases: \begin{itemize} \item \textit{\ac{eMBB}}: designed to support data rates of up to several gigabits per second and to enable the use of high-bandwidth applications; \item \textit{\ac{mMTC}}: designed to support a large number of connected devices and to enable low-power, low-cost communication for these devices; \item \textit{\ac{URLLC}}: designed to support latency of less than 1 ms and reliability of up to 99.999\%. \end{itemize} Rel-15 mainly focuses on the first use case, also thanks to the introduction of network slicing, which allows different parts of a \ac{5G} network to be configured and optimized for specific use cases, allowing for higher flexibility and supporting a wider range of services.
 Moreover, the adoption of mobile edge computing is able to improve the performance of \ac{5G} networks and reduce latency~\cite{yifan2016}.
-Lastly, it includes enhanced \ac{V2X} communications, enabling the vehicles to communicate with each other and infrastructure elements, such as \acp{RSU}.
-Since Rel-15 has solely the objective of providing foundations for the \ac{5G} \ac{NR} technology, no further positioning enhancements were developed with respect to LTE.
+Lastly, it includes enhanced \ac{V2X} communications, enabling vehicles to communicate with each other and with infrastructure elements, such as \acp{RSU}.
+Since Rel-15 primarily lays the foundations for the \ac{5G} \ac{NR} technology, no further positioning enhancements have been developed with respect to \ac{LTE}.